FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/vmo_create_child.md

 **ZX_ERR_ACCESS_DENIED**  Input handle does not have sufficient rights.

-**ZX_ERR_INVALID_ARGS**  *out* is an invalid pointer or NULL or the offset is not page aligned.
+**ZX_ERR_INVALID_ARGS**  *out* is an invalid pointer or NULL or the offset is not page aligned, or an incompatible combination of *options* was given.

 **ZX_ERR_OUT_OF_RANGE**  *offset* + *size* is too large.